AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Experiments

 \subsection{Evaluation Metric}

-The diarization performance is evaluated by Diarization error rate (DER).
-It contains three components: Missing Detection (MS), False Alarm (FA), and Speaker Error (SPKE).
-All of these components are lower the better.
+The diarization performance is evaluated by Diarization Error Rate (DER), which is lower the better.
+It contains three terms: Missing Detection (MS), False Alarm (FA), and Speaker Error (SPKE).
 We use the evaluation tools released by~\cite{istrate2005nist} and adopt the {\bf Fair} protocol defined in~\cite{landini2022bayesian}, which considers overlap speech and includes an acceptance margin of 0.25s.